miloszhoc/rss-app/Readme.md

 - e2e tests
 - [test cases for manual testing](tests/test_cases.md)

+E2E tests throws pytest-html report with screenshots on fail for easier tests debugging.

 ## CI/CD ##

 This project uses Jenkins as CI/CD tool.
 The pipeline was built in [Jenkinsfile](./Jenkinsfile) and consists of